aws-samples/aws-waf-ipset-auto-update-aws-ip-ranges/README.md

 ### 5a.
 Trigger a test Lambda invocation with the AWS CLI

-After the stack is created, the WAF IP sets are not updated until a new SNS message is received.
+After the stack is created, the AWS WAF IP sets are not updated until a new SNS message is received.
 To test the function and update the IP sets with the current IP ranges for the first time, do a test invocation with the AWS CLI command below:

 ```bash
 aws lambda invoke \